 “This is a very exciting study of a therapy that is a logical choice for the very earliest detectable phase of the disease process.
 This is an important first step towards curing this chronic, disabling disease that affects over half a million adults in the UK.”

-You can read the full story on the King’s College London website.
+You can find out more on the King’s College London website.